 - i.
 Term Loan borrowings from banks are secured by first mortgage and charge on entire fixed assets, both present and future, and second charge on current assets and guaranteed by two Promoter Directors of the Company.
 The Principal amount on these term loans are generally repayable in 32 equated quarterly instalments after moratorium period of one year with interest payable on monthly rests.
 The interest rates vary from 12.5% to 13.75% p.a.
 Borrowing from IFCI Limited is secured by first mortgage and charge on immovable properties including movable assets, both present and future, ranking pari passu with the existing lenders and guaranteed by one Promoter Director of the Company and further secured by pledge of twenty five percent of equity shares held by the promoters in the company.
 The borrowing from IFCI Limited is repayable in sixteen equated quarterly instalments after a moratorium period of one year from the date of first disbursement with interest 13.55% payable on monthly rests. - ii.
-The period of maturity with reference to five term Loan Borrowings from Balance Sheet date are: (a) Loan 3 comprises of 7 quarterly instalments of ₹ 85625000/- each, and 1 quarterly instalment of ₹ 9873486/- (b) Loan 4 comprises of 8 quarterly instalments of ₹ 42000000/- each and 1 quarterly instalment of ₹ 14653832/-, and 7 quarterly instalments of ₹18000000/- each and 1 quarterly instalment of ₹ 17980366/- (c) Loan 5 comprises of 3 quarterly instalments of ₹ 56250000/- each. - iii.
+The period of maturity with reference to five term Loan Borrowings from Balance Sheet date are: (a) Loan 3 comprises of 7 quarterly instalments of ₹ 85625000/- each, and 1 quarterly instalment of ₹ 98,73,486/- (b) Loan 4 comprises of 8 quarterly instalments of ₹ 42000000/- each and 1 quarterly instalment of ₹ 14653832/-, and 7 quarterly instalments of ₹ 18000000/- each and 1 quarterly instalment of ₹ 17980366/- (c) Loan 5 comprises of 3 quarterly instalments of ₹ 56250000/- each. - iii.
 Other loans from banks and other party are on hypothecation of assets and guaranteed by the Managing Director of the Company.
 These loans are mostly repayable in 36 equated monthly instalments including interest.
 The interest rates vary from 9.50% to 11.5% p.a.
-The future maturities from the Balance Sheet date comprises (a) loan 2 comprises Fourteen instalments of ₹ 93012/- each (b) loan 3 comprises Sixteen instalments of ₹ 20112/-each; (c) loan 4 comprises Fifteen instalments of ₹ 14799/- each and (d) loan 5 comprises Two instalments of ₹ 143870/- each and 1 instalment of ₹ 487527/-.
+The future maturities from the Balance Sheet date comprises (a) loan 2 comprises Two instalments of ₹ 93012/- each (b) loan 3 comprises Four instalments of ₹ 20112/-each; (c) loan 4 comprises Three instalments of ₹ 14799/- each and (d) loan 5, One instalment of ₹ 465418/-.
 All instalments includes interest. - iv.
 The above borrowings and interest due thereon have not been paid as on balance sheet date are stated below: - v.
-Classification of Borrowings: Refer note 27B(b).
-Management believes deep restructuring plan will be considered by consortium of bankers, accordingly Term loans had been disclosed as per terms of present loan covenants with bankers until the revised restructure finalised by the bankers. - vi.
-Refer note 35 for information on financial and non-financial assets pledged as security for the above borrowings.
+Refer note 35 for information on financial and non-financial assets pledged as security for the above borrowings. - vi.
+Refer note 42 for information on the Events after the Reporting date.